mbrector/CRUDmongooseStore/README.md

 You can start with a few items that I have provided with `node seeds.js`
 Finally, in your terminal run `nodemon`
 Then in your browser navigate to http://localhost:3000/products

+I also have a video of my project here: https://www.youtube.com/watch?v=hD91QoYORXI